LLNL/variorum/src/docs/sphinx/Overview.rst

-Variorum is a production-grade software infrastructure for exposing low-level control and monitoring of a system's underlying hardware features, with a focus on power, energy and thermal knobs.
+Variorum is a production-grade software infrastructure for exposing low-level control and monitoring of a system's underlying hardware features, with a focus on power, energy and thermal dials.
 It is a significant evolution based on an older open-source library developed at LLNL, called ``libmsr``.
 Variorum is vendor-neutral, and can easily be ported to different hardware devices, as well as different generations within a particular device.
 More specifically,